Stuart Armstrong

 Stuart Armstrong (born 30 March 1992) is a Scottish professional footballer who plays as a midfielder for Scottish Premiership team Aberdeen.
 He also plays for the Scotland national team.

 Armstrong began his professional career with Dundee United, making his debut in 2010 and went on to make almost 150 appearances.
 Armstrong moved to Celtic in February 2015, and helped them win four Scottish league championships and consecutive domestic trebles.
 He then moved to Premier League club Southampton in June 2018.
+Armstrong joined Canadian club Vancouver Whitecaps in September 2024 before he moved to Sheffield Wednesday in January 2025.
+He returned to Scotland with Aberdeen in September 2025.

 Armstrong represented Scotland at under-19 and under-21 level, then made his full international debut in 2017, representing the side at UEFA Euro 2020.
 He was voted as the SFWA Young Player of the Year in 2013 and has been named in the PFA Scotland Team of the Year for the Scottish Premiership three times.
 He was also nominated twice for the PFA Scotland Young Player of the Year.